ooni/probe-cli/docs/design/dd-003-step-by-step.md

 errors](https://github.com/ooni/spec/blob/master/data-formats/df-007-errors.md).
 Go generates its own errors and we should *reduce* those errors to the set of strings specified in the OONI data format.
-(Orthogonally, we may also want to introduce new, more precise errors when possible.)
+(Orthogonally, we may also want to introduce better errors when possible.)

 We should also attribute the error to the operation that failed.
 In principle, this seems easy.
 Yet, depending on how we're performing